-Mental health is part of our-MTSS structure.
-The World Health Organization defines mental health as "a state of well-being in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community."
-The KCSD understands the role of effective good mental health plays in a safe and healthy school community.
-This commitment is illustrated by professional school counselors at each school and partnerships with community agencies organizations to provide school based therapy during the school day billed through Medicaid or private insurance.
-School based therapy allows our students to access the mental health support they need, increase collaboration between the school and the therapists, and reduce the amount of time a student is out of class.
-Each school has access to a school based therapist-mental health
+Mental health Social Emotional Behavior (SEB) is part of our MTSS structure.
+SEB encompasses mental health.
+The World Health Organization defines mental health as "a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community."
+The KCSD understands the role effective mental health plays in a safe and healthy school community.
+This commitment is illustrated by school counselors at each school and partnerships with community agencies to provide school-based therapy during the school day billed through Medicaid or private insurance.
+School-based therapy allows our students to access the mental health support they need, increase collaboration between the school and the therapists and reduce the amount of time a student is out of class.
+Each school has access to a school-based therapist who sees students during the school day.
+If this is a service you are interested in learning more about, please contact your school.
+You will be asked to complete a Consent to Share Form which gives the school permission to release your information to the school-based therapist and collaborate with the provider to support the student.
+The school-based therapist will contact you for more information.
+Click the link below to access additional information: